The Repository pattern in Go: a painless way to simplify your service logic

 When you want to refactor a legacy application, abstracting the database may be a good starting point.

 Sometimes, applications are built in a database-centric way.
-In our case, it’s an HTTP Response-centric approach 😉 – our database models are based on Swagger generated models.
-In other words – our data models are based on Swagger data models that are returned by API.
+In our case, it’s an HTTP Response-centric approach 😉: our database models are based on Swagger-generated models.
+In other words, our data models are based on Swagger data models that are returned by the API.
 Does it stop us from abstracting the database?
 Of course not!
-It will need just some extra code to handle unmarshaling.
+It will just need some extra code to handle unmarshaling.

-With Domain-First approach, our database model would be much better, like in the SQL implementation.
+With the Domain-First approach, our database model would be much better, like in the SQL implementation.
 But we are where we are.
 Let’s cut this old legacy step by step.
-I also have the feeling that CQRS will help us with that. 😉
+I also have a feeling that CQRS will help us with that. 😉

 Note